 - Everyone Has Standards: Even she's afraid of the Legion.

 - Faux Affably Evil: She is Ax-Crazy and has been raiding cattle convoys.

 - Just the First Citizen: Her position in the State of Utobitha is "Best Friend Tabitha".

 - Harmless Villain: Other than broadcasting her own particular brand of crazy over radio for anyone to hear, Tabitha is mostly content to remain in Black Mountain without causing any trouble for the rest of the Mojave Wasteland (although it's mentioned during the Jacobstown quest that her super mutants have been raiding NCR cattle convoys).

-- Funny Schizophrenia: And how!
-Unlike Lily, or Dog/God her insanity is 100% Played for Laughs.
+- Funny Schizophrenia: Unlike Lily or Dog/God, her insanity is 100% Played for Laughs.

-- Pet the Dog: Done offscreen, but she did save Mean Sonofabitch years ago while he was being tortured by NCR troopers.
+- Done offscreen, but she did save Mean Sonofabitch years ago while he was being tortured by NCR troopers.